raspberrypi/documentation/configuration/security.md

 sudo pkill -u pi
 ```

 Please note that with the current Raspbian distribution, there are some aspects that require the `pi` user to be present.
-If you are unsure whether you will be affected by this, then leave the `pi` user in place.
+If you are unsure whether you will be affected by this, then either leave the `pi` user in place or disable it.
 Work is being done to reduce the dependency on the `pi` user.

 To delete the `pi` user, type the following: